Our goal is to share information and products that are truly helpful to renters.

 Where you live

 Where you live and drive influences your car insurance premium because it indicates risks related to crime, population density, and weather.
-(Hail storms wreck havoc on cars.)
+If you live in a zip code with a high accident rate, for instance, premiums will be higher.

 No surprise here — safe drivers are rewarded with a lower insurance premium.
 Avoid speeding and stay out of accidents, and you’ll save 5% or more on your premium.
 Most companies will further reduce your rate every time you go three years without a traffic violation.
 (Go slooowwwwer.)